DexYP/Thryv (Dex Media) and Hibu WebsitesPosted: December 12, 2013

 – For SuperMedia sites, Google the following: Powered by SuperMedia, LLC

 Websites are secondary to these companies.
 They make their revenue from other forms of advertising, and they throw in a website to make you feel like you’re getting a bargain.
-But their websites are nothing more than mass produced templates, with clip art that is used for every other company in your industry.
+But their websites are nothing more than mass produced templates, with stock photos and clip art that is used for every other company in your industry.
 The coding does not adhere to proper standards, which means your site could be ignored by search engines.
 You cannot expand or customize the site without paying a higher monthly fee.
-And the site just looks… bad.
-It’s not interesting or engaging, and it looks like something designed by someone who doesn’t know how to design a website.
-The most important thing to remember, however, is that once you stop paying, they will remove your site and keep your domain name (these companies are notorious for domain theft… read more here).
+The site looks like every other generic template site out there.
+But the most important thing to remember is that once you stop paying, they can remove your site and keep your domain name (which they legally own, even though they may tell you they don’t).

-If you want a website, hire a web design firm, one that focuses first and foremost on building websites.
-A local company is often a better fit for a small businesses, as you can generally meet the person who will be building your site.
+If you want a good quality website, hire a web design firm, one that focuses first and foremost on building websites.
+A small company is often a better fit for a small businesses, as they understand the needs of small businesses and you’ll usually be talking to the same person every time.
 Make sure they have their own website, with samples of work they have done.
 Be sure to visit the sites they claim to have designed, and check at the bottom of the page for a link back to their own site or something that says they designed it.
 If you decide to go with this company, read over the contract carefully and make sure you are not locked into a monthly or annual subscription.
 The design of your website should be a one-time fee, or may be paid over a series of installments.
-If you want your designer to make changes after the site is published, opt for a month-to-month plan, or even a “per change” or hourly plan.